City to acquire 16-acre, tax deed Kenosha County property for future residential development

 Owner-occupied homes

 According to John Moyer, senior assistant Corporation Counsel, the property was last assessed at $5,200 in 2018.
 Most of the property, or 11.6 acres, is currently zoned for agricultural uses, while 4.5 acres is zoned for residential purposes.
-A very small portion is vacant wetlands, he said.
+A very small portion is vacant wetlands.

 Senior Assistant Corporation Counsel John Moyer discusses the benefits of transferring tax deed, foreclosed property at 2701 47th Ave. to the …

-City Administrator John Morrissey, in a letter to County Executive Samantha Kerkman and County Board Chair Gabe Nudo, told county officials that the city plans to secure a developer to build single-family, owner-occupied homes on the property.
+City Administrator John Morrissey, in correspondence to County Executive Samantha Kerkman and County Board Chair Gabe Nudo, told county officials that the city plans to secure a developer to build single-family, owner-occupied homes on the property.

 According to the agreement, the city would pay the $8,705.28 in delinquent taxes on the property to the county.

-“Administrator Morrissey indicated that the city would pay (the taxes) to the county,” Moyer said.
-“There’s a significant amount of special assessments that total hundreds of thousands of dollars that was for sewer and water connections and water mains and work that was done on the property in the past."
+“There’s a significant amount of special assessments that total hundreds of thousands of dollars that was for sewer and water connections and water mains and work that was done on the property in the past,” Moyer said.

 Moyer said there are several benefits to transferring the tax deed property to the city.